-- Disconnect the power adapter Located on the rear panel of your router, see "Product Hardware Features" on page 2. - Use this method if you are encountering difficulties with accessing your router management page.
-This is also known as a hard reboot or power cycle. - Disconnect the power adapter from the power port of your router for 10 seconds, then, plug the power adapter back into the power of your router.
-Wait for your router Status light to begin flashing.
+- Turn the router off for 10 seconds using the router On/Off switch located on the rear panel of your router, see "Product Hardware Features" on page 2.
+Use this method if you are encountering difficulties with accessing your router management page.
+This is also known as a hard reboot or power cycle.
+OR - Router Management Page This is also known as a soft reboot or restart. - 1.
+Log into your router management page (see "Access your router management page" on page 27). - 2.

-OR

-- Router Management Page This is also known as a soft reboot or restart. - 1.
-Log into your router management page (see "Access your router management page" on page 26). - 2.
 Click on Tools and click on Restart.
 If prompted, click Yes or OK.